cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontobuiltenv/README.md

         <rdfs:label>has value</rdfs:label>
     </owl:ObjectProperty>
 ```
 This kind of definition is not correct.
-We should not to redefine external ontology, which might have trouble for the using of external ontology.
+We should not redefine external ontology, which might have trouble for the using of external ontology.

-Currently, the re-definiton of external ontologies did in 1 years ago and have been used in some existing agents.
-To avoid break the existing works, we can not fix this issue right now.
+Currently, the re-definiton of external ontologies was done in a year ago and has been used in some existing agents.
+To avoid breaking the existing works, we can not fix this issue right now.
 But it is an open `TO-DO` item.

 ## Solution in Sea level rise project
-In current OntoBuiltEnv, `om:hasValue` and `om:hasNumericalValue` has been re-defined.
-So we can not it directly with `om:Cost`.
-The relationships to descripe `om:Cost` are shown in the following.
+In current OntoBuiltEnv, `om:hasValue` and `om:hasNumericalValue` has been re-defined, so we can not use them directly with `om:Cost`.
+The relationships to describe `om:Cost` are shown in the following.
 ```
 om:Cost a om:Quantity
 om:Quantity om:hasValue om:Measure